TigistW/genus-1-deploy/README.md

 We have used ___ algorithm to train the model in order to classify/cluster music genres.

 # Frameworks
-* Django as backend
+* Django for backend
-* Flutter as frontend
+* Flutter for frontend

 # License
 [GNU General Public License v3.0](/LICENSE)